Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Tony Hung Tran, representative of Golden Smile Travel, said that many tourists complain that traditional tours lack novelty and have rigid itineraries, so they are switching to independent travel to have more control and suit their personal preferences.
 This has affected the revenue of many businesses, especially in the current difficult economic climate where customers are increasingly frugal and bargaining hard; even a price increase of 1-2 USD can result in losing customers.

-Although businesses have tightened costs, Mr. Tony admits that the pressure to reduce prices is growing.
-If the price race continues, service quality is at risk of declining, which will have a long-term impact on the image and competitiveness of the destination.
+Although businesses have tightened costs, Tony acknowledged that the pressure to lower prices is increasing.
+If they continue to engage in the price war, the quality of service risks declining, negatively impacting the image and competitiveness of the destination in the long term.

-Finding ways to attract tourist money amid turmoil
+Finding ways to attract tourists' money amidst the turmoil.

 Mr. Thi Quoc Duy, Director of BenThanh Tourist's Individual Travel Center, believes that the boom in independent travel is irreversible, as social media and digital platforms make it easy to find information and plan itineraries.
 Faced with this change, businesses are forced to adapt by developing "Free & Easy" packages and flexible products, serving both independent travelers and maintaining traditional tours.